Enumerating 3-generated axial algebras of Monster type: Groups for -generated -algebras

 \begin{definition} Let $G = \langle x,y,z \rangle$ and $G' = \langle x', y', z' \rangle$ be two $3$-generated groups.
 We say $G$ and $G'$ are \emph{similar} if there is an isomorphism $\phi \colon G\to G'$ such that the multiset $\{ (x')^{G'}, (y')^{G'}, (z')^{G'} \}$ coincides with the multiset $\{ \phi(x)^{G'}, \phi(y)^{G'}, \phi(z)^{G'} \}$. \end{definition}

-By the above argument, similar groups (considered with the same set of axes) will give isomorphic algebras.
+By the above argument, similar groups will give isomorphic algebras.
 Note that if $G$ and $G'$ are similar via $\phi$ then $G/N$ is similar to $G'/N'$, where $N \unlhd G$ and $N'=N^\phi$.
-Hence, we may consider our list of $13$ groups up to similarity.
-This reduces our list to seven groups.
-In fact, all groups of equal order among our $13$ groups are similar; that is, $G_2$ and $G_3$ are similar; $G_4$, $G_7$, and $G_9$ are similar; and $G''_8$, $G''_{10}$, $G''_{11}$, and $G''_{12}$ are also similar.
-Using {\sc magma} to take all quotients of groups in this list up to similarity, we find $55$ $3$-generated $4$-transposition groups up to similarity.
+Hence, we may consider our list of $19$ groups up to similarity.
+This, and discarding smaller $2$-groups, reduces our list to seven groups.
+Using {\sc magma} to take all quotients of groups in this list up to similarity, we get the following.

-Many of these groups will be ruled out in the next section where we compute possible actions of $G$ on the set of axes.